ttcchhmm/ytd/README.md

-# ytd : A daemon for backgroud playback of yt-dl
+# ytd : A daemon for backgroud playback of yt-dlp
 `ytd` is a server that can be used to play the audio of videos hosted on services supported by `yt-dlp`.

 ## Dependencies